 Pricing is probably the most important thing when selling a home.
-Too high you will lose money, too low, you will lose money.
-You need to assess the market and pick that sweet spot of being enticing enough for buyers to have interest but not too low that you are giving away profits.
+If you set it too high, you will lose money; if you set it too low, you will lose money.
+You need to look at the market and find a price that is low enough to attract buyers but not so low that you are giving away money.

-My wife is a real estate appraiser and has been for over 20 years, I have learned a great deal through her.
-Things like effective lot size, views, bedrooms, bathrooms square footage, zoning, and HOA costs are just a few things that go into valuing a property.
-These all need to be accounted for and compared to like properties
+My wife is a real estate appraiser and has been for over 20 years.
+I have learned a great deal from her.
+Things like effective lot size, views, bedrooms, bathrooms’ square footage, zoning, and HOA costs are just a few things that go into valuing a property.
+All of these need to be accounted for and compared to like properties.

-First, please, please do not go to Zillow and price your home on there suggestion on what your home is worth.
+First, please, please do not go to Zillow and price your home based on their suggestion of what it is worth.
 My advice is to hire a professional appraiser to get an accurate value of what your home is worth in the current market.
 If you price your house too high, I can pretty much guarantee you’re going to lose money.
 If I had a buyer looking at a FSBO and I was representing them, here is how I would handle an overpriced listing.

-- Once we get to Escrow, I am asking for every little thing on the home inspection report to be fixed or replaced, maybe even a few upgrades my buyers want.
+- Once we get to escrow, I am asking for every little thing on the home inspection report to be fixed or replaced, maybe even a few upgrades my buyers want.
 Again, what are you going to do?
-Cancel and go with the other buyer?
-Nope.
+Should I cancel and go with the other buyer?
+No

-If you have a home with a large property, beautiful views, on a golf course or a nice backyard, drone footage can really up your game and bring that wow factor to buyers.
-Cost is going to run around $200-$400 depending on the size of the home.
+If you have a home with a large property and beautiful views, like those of a golf course or a nice backyard, drone footage can really up your game and bring that wow factor to buyers.
+The cost is going to range from $200 to $400, depending on the size of the home.

-Because 85% of buyers start their search online today you need to saturate the internet as well as social media with as many videos and pictures you can possibly muster up.
-Zillow, homes.com, realtor.com, LinkedIn, Facebook, YouTube, and Instagram.
-The more platforms you have your home, the more likely it is for somebody to see it.
-The internet is a big world out there but if you use it to your advantage you will definitely get more traffic to your home.
+Because 85% of buyers start their search online today, you need to saturate the internet as well as social media with as many videos and pictures as you possibly can.
+Zillow, homes.com, realtor.com, LinkedIn, Facebook, YouTube, and Instagram The more platforms you have for your home, the more likely it will be seen.
+The internet is a big world out there, but if you use it to your advantage, you will definitely get more traffic to your home.

 Everyone talks about how open houses are only for agents to get more business.
-Yes, this is true but I usually sell 1 home a year through open houses.
-We are working on percentages, and if doing an open house for 2 or 3 days ups you’re selling percentage by 5%, why don’t you do it?
+Yes, this is true, but I usually sell one home a year through open houses.
+We are working on percentages, and if doing an open house for 2 or 3 days increases your sales percentage by 5%, why don’t you do it?
 My advice?
-Go to buildasign.com (cheapest signs) and order 10 open house signs with a picture of your home and the address.
+Go to buildasign.com (the cheapest signs) and order 10 “open house” signs with a picture of your home and the address.
 During the first month, have as many open houses as you possibly can.
-Even during the week, after work, come home put your signs out, you never know.
-This will give the surrounding community notice, you are selling your home and looking for buyers.
-Oftentimes, neighbors or others in the community have friends or family that want to move, enter you.
+Even during the week, after work, come home and put your signs out; you never know.
+This will give the surrounding community notice that you are selling your home and looking for buyers.
+Oftentimes, neighbors or others in the community have friends or family that want to move in with you.

-Facebook has been collecting data on you and I for many years.
-The personal information they have on us is a little scary but in this instance use it to your advantage.
+Facebook has been collecting data on you and me for many years.
+The personal information they have on us is a little scary, but in this instance, use it to your advantage.
 First, I would start a business page and name it something catchy.
-Next, run a few targeted ads to home buyers in your area.
-Personally I would spend $300 to $500.
-There are many different ads you can run, from video ads, traffic or lead generation. within a few weeks, you could have a handful of buyers that I’ve been looking for a home in your area, pre-approved wanting to look at your home.
+Then, target local homebuyers with a few targeted ads.
+Personally, I would spend $300 to $500.
+You can run a variety of ads, including video ads, traffic ads, and lead generation ads.
+Within a few weeks, you could have a handful of buyers that I’ve been looking for in your area who are pre-approved and want to look at your home.

-If you do receive an offer, I would say the next step and one of the most important things you can do is hire a professional to help you navigate through all the paperwork during the escrow.
-I cannot stress enough the importance of covering yourself before during and after the sale.
-You need the buyer signing off on all the proper paperwork, doing the proper inspections and staying on the proper time frames.
-I live in California, the day I sold a home without the proper paperwork and documentation is the day I realize I am willing to lose everything.
-California is a sue-happy state, the last thing I need is some seller trying to sue me because I didn’t tell him to get an inspection on the roof which started leaking one week after it was sold.
+If you do receive an offer, I would say the next step, and one of the most important things you can do, is to hire a professional to help you navigate through all the paperwork during the escrow.
+I cannot stress enough the importance of covering yourself before, during, and after the sale.
+You need the buyer to sign off on all the proper paperwork, do the proper inspections, and stay within the proper time frames.
+I live in California, and the day I sold a home without the proper paperwork and documentation is the day I realized I was willing to lose everything.
+California is a sue-happy state, and the last thing I need is some seller trying to sue me because I didn’t tell him to get an inspection on the roof, which started leaking one week after it was sold.

-If you can, I strongly suggest you do a lifestyle video of not only your home but the community that surrounds your home.
+If you can, I strongly suggest you do a lifestyle video of not only your home but the community that surrounds it.
 Many people are buying properties now for a certain lifestyle.
-If you can portray your home as having amenities that suit buyer’s needs like restaurants, Community Parks, sporting events, concerts and grocery stores they might look past the two bathrooms that are not upgraded.
-Show off your community, producer video with compelling reasons why your area is better than anywhere else in the vicinity.
-When the lifestyle video is completed upload it to all the social media sites that I mentioned earlier in the blog post.
+If you can portray your home as having amenities that suit the buyer’s needs, like restaurants, community parks, sporting events, concerts, and grocery stores, they might look past the two bathrooms that are not upgraded.
+Show off your community with compelling reasons why your area is better than anywhere else in the vicinity.
+When the lifestyle video is completed, upload it to all the social media sites that I mentioned earlier in the blog post.